 Airplanes are also good and cheap since there are several low-cost airlines.
 Airports are usually close to the city centres and sometimes connected by public transport.
 The airline I used for all my flights was Air Asia.

 On the other hand, for island hopping it is likely that you take ferries.
 There are high speed boats and normal ferries.
 The famous long-tail boats are used to make just short journeys and day trips.
 Tour companies should always provide you with life jackets for safety.
 Sometimes they also offer snorkel masks if you don’t have one.

 If you’re going to carry you for example from Ao Nang to Koh Samui, the journey is made by van+ferry.
 The company I used is Lomprayah, tickets can be purchased online or at the terminals.

 In Thailand accommodation, pretty much as everything else is really cheap.
 Hotels are generally ridiculously cheap, sometimes even more convenient than a hostel.

 In Thailand you can stay in luxury hotels which would cost twice (or more) in other countries.
 Check out Avani Atrium, an affordable 4 star hotel I stayed in Bangkok.
-You can choose to book upon arrival but if you’re visiting on high season I suggest you book in advance.
-The platforms that I use to book hotels are generally Booking and Expedia.
-I also always use TripAdvisor to read real opinions.
+You can choose to book upon arrival but if you’re visiting on high season I suggest you book your stay in advance.
+The sites I typically use to book hotels are Booking and Expedia.

 The official currency of Thailand is the Thai Bath.
 35 bath = $1 usd.
 There are ATMs and currency exchange offices in all the cities and islands.
 There are not so many places that accept credit or debit card, only hotels and some restaurants.
 But it is important to have enough cash.